altruios/namshubettulpa/public/namshubettulpa/chapters/desperate-resort.md

 'R::Is that Al-Tok?'
 ~'An echo, she is.
 Come outside: so you - '~
-*The machine clicked and flanagan placed the phone back in its cradle* 'FL__F::If that was - '
+*The machine clicked and Flanagan placed the phone back in its cradle* 'FL__F::If that was - '
-*The phone rang again, and flanagan placed it back into the device* ~'Come outside: so you can be free.
+*The phone rang again, and Flanagan placed it back into the device* ~'Come outside: so you can be free.
 I want to thank you.'~
 "FL__F::We'll stay here."
 ~'I'll come to you.'~

-`
-Rough drafts
-`
+*The machine clicked*
+"M::He doesn't know where we are, does he?"
+"FL__F::It called here.
+It, not he."
+~Flanagan hesitated~
+"FL__F::We need to know more."
+*Flanagan pressed some buttons on the device and the phone started ringing* ~There was no answer~
+"FL__F::Calling number.
+lets see..."
+~Flanagan read off some numbers~
+'M::Oh shit.'
+~She recognized that number.
+It was her Mother's~

 }
 {